bruh122004/international-commerce-grad-project/README.md

   * Where small importers/exporters in your region struggle most (financing, documentation, trust).
   * How investors think about risk and liquidity.

----

-If you research one module per week — just enough to understand key terms and relationships — you’d have a *complete conceptual map* in two months.
-Then you can decide if it’s a viable business, a technical experiment, or both.

-Would you like me to order these modules into a **2-month roadmap with specific sources per week** so you don’t drown in material?